vmware-archive/postfacto/README.md

 are in the room and some are remote.

 ### Easy Onboarding
-Easily [set up](https://github.com/pivotal/postfacto/tree/master/deployment#allowing-users-to-create-retros) Postfacto to work with Google OAuth so users can sign up with their google accounts
+Easily [set up](https://github.com/pivotal/postfacto/tree/master/deployment#allowing-users-to-create-retros) Postfacto to work with Google OAuth so users can sign up with their google accounts.

 ## Deployment